oroinc/documentation/user_guide/data_management_access_permissions_basic.rst

 For example, before your support desk can view the details of each customer, there should be:

-- A system organization (e.g., "Main Office")
+- A system organization (e.g., "Main Office").

-- A role created (e.g., "Support") and not assigned to any specific organization
+- A role created (e.g., "Support") and not assigned to any specific organization.

-- Permission to view the customer entity defined for the role "Support" set to "System"
+- Permission to view the customer entity defined for the role "Support" set to "System".

 - Users of the support desk must have the "Support" role and be assigned to the "Main Office" organization.